 Global Network of Public Health Nursing (GNPHN)

-The GPHNN is a network of public health nurses, health visitors and community nurses working in public health – and a partner organisation to the Institute.
+The GNPHN is a network of public health nurses, health visitors and community nurses working in public health – and a partner organisation to the Institute of Health Visiting.
 The aim is to help public health nurses develop their practice where ever they are.
-The GPHNN is a very new organisation with big ambitions.
+The GNPHN is a very new organisation with big ambitions.

-In 2016, GNPHN will be holding an international conference in Denmark which we hope many health visitors will attend.
+In March 2019, GNPHN will be holding its 5th International GNPHN Conference in Nairobi, Kenya, which we hope many health visitors will attend.
+Further details will be available shortly.

 International Health Experience